Skip to main content

 Application process and timeline

-On 21 February 2023, government launched the FY 22/23 Capability fund.
+On 21 February 2023, the government launched the FY 22/23 Capability fund.
 The Department for Transport contacted tier 1 local authorities to notify them of their Capability Fund allocation, and authorities would have completed and submitted a proforma to the LEVI Support Body by 10 March 2023 to have received their FY22/23 payment.

 Capability fund Q&A for local authorities